choudharymanish8585/TrailheadDX19/README.md

-# Salesforce App
+# Sample App For TrailheadDX19

-This guide helps Salesforce developers who are new to Visual Studio Code go from zero to a deployed app using Salesforce Extensions for VS Code and Salesforce CLI.
+Sample app code presented in TrailheadDX19.
+Follow below instruction to download the app and install in your org.

 ## Part 1: Choosing a Development Model